amishra44/nqueens/README.md

 ## Implementation

-The impelementation consists of following interfaces and classes:
+The implementation consists of following interfaces and classes:

 * NQueens - Interface to find valid placement of N-Queens.
-* AbstractNQueens - An implementation of <code>NQueens</code> interface.
+* AbstractNQueens - An implementation of `NQueens` interface.
 * NQueensClassic - Implements N-Queens placement as per classic rule.
 * NQueensExtended - Implements N-Queens placement as per extended rule.
 * NQueensSolver - Interface to solve N-Queens problem.
-* NQueensThreadedSolver - Implements N-Queens solver using given <code>NQueens</code> implementation and given number of threads.
+* NQueensThreadedSolver - Implements N-Queens solver using given `NQueens` implementation and given number of threads.
 * NQueensParameters - Parses and stores command line arguments for N-Queens program.
 * NQueensRunner - Main program to solve the N-Queens problem.